 - Using your two index fingers or thumbs, press the top of the folded down into the rest of the dough so it lightly seals

 - Continue picking up from the top and rolling the entire mass down, sealing at each fold-over

-With each roll try to avoid compressing the center with too much pressure.
-In other words, when you pick up the top and fold it over exaggerate the motion of picking up and rolling down: less like rolling up a tight towel and more like rolling up a big ball.
+Try to avoid compressing the center with too much pressure with each roll.
+In other words, when you pick up the top and fold it over, exaggerate the motion of picking up and rolling down: less like rolling up a tight towel and more like rolling up a big ball.

 After the final tuck with your fingers, the dough should be smooth on the outside with a firm surface.
-Remember, this dough will now undergo a long proof time, and it needs to be shaped with enough strength to make it to the oven without spreading outward excessively.
+Remember, this dough will now undergo a long proof time and needs to be shaped with enough strength to make it to the oven without spreading outward excessively.

-Using your bench knife and another hand, flip the shaped oval into your proofing basket, seam-side-up.
-At this point, you can make small adjustments in the basket if your dough isn't entirely center.
-Additionally, some like to gently pinch the top and bottom of the dough to exaggerate the oval shape.
+Using your bench knife and another hand, flip the shaped oval into your proofing basket seam-side-up.
+At this point, you can make small adjustments in the basket if your dough isn't entirely centered.
+Additionally, gently pinching the dough's ends can help exaggerate the oval shape.

-Almost all of the recipes here at The Perfect Loaf can be modified so the bread can be shaped as a batard (except some of the more specialty shapes).
-Start with my Beginner's Sourdough Bread recipe which would make an excellent batard!
+Almost all recipes here at The Perfect Loaf can be modified so the bread can be shaped as a batard (except for some of the more specialty shapes).
+Start with my Beginner's Sourdough Bread recipe, which would make an excellent batard!